 top of page

-Burdock root has been consumed as food in Asia for centuries.
+Burdock root has been consumed in Asia for centuries.
 The plant has been used in traditional Chinese medicine to clean the liver and improve blood quality, treat sore throat and colds and more.
-Preclinical data suggests burdock has anti-inflammatory, antibacterial, antidiabetic, anticancer, and liver protecting effects.
+Preclinical data suggests burdock has anti-inflammatory, antibacterial, anti-diabetic, anticancer, and liver protecting effects.
+We've included our recipe for stir fried Japanese Burdock root below! the burdock root itself can be found in most Asian grocery stores, plus, no special tools required, you can peel it using a peeler or the back of your kitchen knife!

 Ingredients: